AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets-view.md

 ## Search assets using [!DNL Adobe Firefly] {#search-firefly}

 You can search for an asset that is not available in any of the asset folders by utilizing the [!DNL Adobe Firefly] asset search feature within [!DNL Experience Manager Assets].
-This allows you to efficiently generate assets in real-time that may not be stored in the asset folders.
+This allows you to efficiently generate assets in real-time that are not stored in the asset folders.

 ### Before you begin